-The residence halls are manned by the Office of Housing & Residence Life desk attendants during the day and by Public Safety Officers in the evenings to ensure the overall safety and security of the occupants.
+The residence halls are staffed by the Office of Housing & Residence Life desk attendants during the day and by Public Safety Officers in the evenings to ensure the overall safety and security of the occupants.
 All exterior doors and ground floor windows are equipped with panic bars, audible alarms and break away locking devices.
 It is the resident's responsibility to ensure that their visitors adhere to the Rules and Regulations of the Residence Life Polices.

 During low occupancy periods, such as holidays and scheduled breaks, students are permitted to remain in the halls and coverage continues for that hall.
-During the summer months all three residence halls are utilized as summer housing.
-COOP and Vodra halls are used for incoming student summer preparedness programs such as OSP and ASCEND.
-West Campus Village is utilized as primary housing for external community groups, as well as students/interns and athletes attending summer classes.
+During the summer months, West Campus Village is utilized as primary housing for external community events and athletic programs.
+COOP and Vodra halls are used for students/interns attending summer classes.

-Authorization for use is pre-approved by the Assistant Dean of Residence Life and Student Engagement and staff is assigned accordingly.
+Authorization for use is pre-approved by the Director of Housing & Residence Life, and staff is assigned accordingly.
 All residence halls operate under the authority of Housing & Residence Life and assigns staff to each residence hall when occupied.
-Resident students must use their access card to enter the building.
+Resident students must use their Gothic Card to enter the building.
 All residence halls have card access and CCTV.